Student in front of three paintings

 • Gain mentorship and experience relevant to graduate school or future careers

-• Receive up to $1,000 in compensation after completing all program requirements
+• Receive up to $1,000 after completing all program requirements

 How to Apply